Following separation, there will often be issues to work out between the separated persons concerning property settlement.

 We find that this type of conference is very effective in reaching an agreement.
 If an agreement is reached and Orders are drafted and signed, the Registrar then has the power to make the Orders by consent on the same day as the conference.
 This avoids the need for further court attendances.

-If no agreement can be reached and it is left up to the Court, the Court will determine the property settlement by following a five step approach, set out below:
+If no agreement can be reached and it is left up to the Court, the Court will determine the property settlement by following a

 - Identifying the existing legal and equitable interests that each party has in property and, having regard to those interests, whether it is “just and equitable” to make an Order adjusting those interests